marigold-dev/tezos-snapshot/README.md

 Services to create and provide Tezos nodes snapshots

-We have two entry points for two services, the Photographer CronJob and the Retriever web server.
+We have two entry points for two services, the Photographer CronJob and the Web Server.
 ## Photographer Entrypoint

 Service to create Tezos nodes snapshots and upload them into Google Cloud Storage.